cloudflare/cloudflare-docs-engine/src/content/learning/security-model/index.md

 But, imagine if we did want to support local filesystem access in the future.
 How would we do that?
 We obviously wouldn’t want Workers to see the whole filesystem.
 Imagine, though, that we wanted each Worker to have its own private directory on the filesystem where it can store whatever it wants.

 To do this, we would use a design based on [capability-based security](https://en.wikipedia.org/wiki/Capability-based_security).
 Capabilities are a big topic, but in this case, what it would mean is that we would give the worker an object of type `Directory`, representing a directory on the filesystem.
-This object would have an API that allows creating and opening files and subdirectories, but does not permit traversing "up" the tree to the parent directory.
+This object would have an API that allows creating and opening files and subdirectories, but does not permit traversing “up” the tree to the parent directory.
 Effectively, each worker would see its private `Directory` as if it were the root of their own filesystem.

 How would such an API be implemented?
 As described above, the sandbox process cannot access the real filesystem, and we’d prefer to keep it that way.
 Instead, file access would be mediated by the supervisor process.
 The sandbox talks to the supervisor using [Cap’n Proto RPC](https://capnproto.org/rpc.html), a capability-based RPC protocol.
 (Cap’n Proto is an open source project currently maintained by the Cloudflare Workers team.)
 This protocol makes it very easy to implement capability-based APIs, so that we can strictly limit the sandbox to accessing only the files that belong to the Workers it is running.